 It is generally understood that students entering practicum are at the beginner level of clinical experience in psychology; therefore prior clinical experience is not expected or required.
-Though prior experience working in other disciplines, such as social work, may help the student to land a particular practicum.
-However, most practica do require that the student has taken a minimum of coursework prior to starting the practicum.
+Though prior experience working in other disciplines, such as social work or marriage and family therapy, may help the student to land a particular practicum.
+However, most practica do require that the students have taken a minimum of coursework prior to starting the practicum.
 The practicum site and the Clinical Training Office jointly have the responsibility of moving the student from "beginner" to "ready for pre-doctoral internship."

-Students should realize that practica are generally unpaid, though there are some practica that provide a stipend.
+Students should realize that practica are generally unpaid, though there are rare occasions in which practicum sites provide a small stipend.
 Though it is generally discouraged, it is possible in some cases to carve out a practicum at the student's place of employment if the site meets Pacifica's requirements for a practicum training site and there is an appropriate distinction between the work done in the context of practicum and work done as an employee.
 Students may not cross over MFT Behavioral Board hours with doctoral hours.
 Please note that students are often required to make sacrifices to obtain a desirable practicum, such as for a practicum site that is not conveniently located in a geographically desired area, particularly if one is not residing in a large metropolitan area.
 In other words, there are cases where a student may choose to relocate for the purposes of acquiring an appropriate doctoral level practicum.